JustBeYou/ctfs/google2018quals/re-android.md

 I: Copying unknown files/dir...
 I: Built apk...
 ```
 OK, let's run.
-I beaten the computer and it just freezed, I think it is inside the loop.
+I beaten the computer one time and it just freezed, I think it is inside the loop and our flag is being decrypted.
 It's running, let's wait, running..... running... wait...
 OK, wait..... wait......
 Oh, it's done!
 It took about two minutes on my phone, so be patient.
 ![We got the flag](2.png)